Glendive, Montana

 Glendive is a city in and the county seat of Dawson County, Montana, United States, and home to Dawson Community College.
 Glendive was established by the Northern Pacific Railway during the building of the railroad line.
 The town of Glendive is an agricultural and ranching hub of eastern Montana sited between the Yellowstone River and the Badlands.
 Makoshika State Park is located just east of Glendive.

-The population was 4,873 at the 2020 census.
+The population was 4,873 at the 2020 census, and was estimated at 4,760 in 2024.

 History

 The land has been historically inhabited by the Crow people.

 Sir George Gore, a wealthy Irish "sportsman", named the local tributary to the Yellowstone River in his favorite hunting area "Glendive" in 1855.
 Gore killed 105 bears, 2000 buffalos and 1600 elk and deer over 11 months.
 The town took its name from the stream of the same name 25 years later.

 The Montana territorial legislature had created Dawson County in 1869, but did not name a county seat, instead placing it administratively under Meagher County.

 Glendive was established by the Northern Pacific Railway when they built the transcontinental railroad across the northern tier of the western United States from Minnesota to the Pacific Coast.
 The town was the headquarters for the Yellowstone Division that encompassed 875 miles; 546 miles in main line and 328 miles in branches with the main routes from Mandan, North Dakota, to Billings, Montana, and from Billings to Livingston.
 There was a steamboat landing for trade to Fort Buford and the Upper Missouri River.

-The settlement mainly consisted of tents and log cabins covered with dirt roofs, until the train station was built from 1880 until 1881.
+The settlement mainly consisted of tents and log cabins covered with dirt roofs until the train station was built from 1880 until 1881.
 The train station architect was O. M. Rognan.